fscottfoti/togethermap-help/docs/permissions.md

 ## Accessing Permissions

-Permissions are accessed by going to the collection page and clicking on the button for permissions.
+Permissions are accessed by going to the collection page and clicking on edit and then clicking on the button for permissions (the eye with a line through it).
 Only collection creators and those with owner permissions can change permissions on a collection.

 ## Kinds of Permissions